Abhishek-1Bhatt/QuantumMeasurements.jl/README.md

 # QuantumMeasurements.jl
-Here I try to demonstrate the stochastic differentiation of the expected state of a ket with respect to some parameters of the measurement operator, i.e.,
+Here, I try to demonstrate the stochastic differentiation of the expected state of a ket with respect to some parameters of the measurement operator, i.e.,

     d𝔼[state]/dparams